WolfCoder22/Android/README.md

 # Android
-All the Android Apps I have worked on excluding the one for my venture Drtpropies is linked to another repo so it won't show pubicly
+All the Android Apps I have worked on excluding the one for my venture

+Dartpropies is linked to another repo so I can't show it pubicly